gdha/pi-stories/docs/pi-stories10.md

 cert-manager-webhook-746ff5ffb9-wmnvp      1/1     Running   0          161m
 ```

+### Fixing longhorn

+The easiest way to fix longhorn is to remove and do a fresh install [5].

 ### References

 [1] [Raspberry Pi 4 cluster Series - Upgrading k3s software on your cluster](https://gdha.github.io/pi-stories/pi-stories6/)